 That’s just an example, but you get the point.

-The key with reducing your risk of injuries when you’re 20+ pounds or more overweight is first getting some of the weight off so you can move better and then second developing a strong body that is better equipped to handle the stresses you put on it everyday.
+The key to reducing your risk of injuries when you’re 20+ pounds or more overweight is first getting some of the weight off so you can move better and then second, developing a strong body that is better equipped to handle the stresses you put on it every day.

-Cameron Makarchuk is a best selling author, master transformation coach and founder BOOM BodyShaping Studio in Winnipeg, Manitoba where he and his team are “changing people’s lives, one pound at a time.”
-He has worked with thousands of clients throughout his career and has helped them change their lives through sound nutrition, mindset techniques and scientifically proven training strategies.
+Cameron Makarchuk is the best-selling author, master transformation coach, and founder of BOOM BodyShaping Studio in Winnipeg, Manitoba, where he and his team are “changing people’s lives, one pound at a time.”
+He has worked with thousands of clients throughout his career and has helped them change their lives through sound nutrition, mindset techniques, and scientifically proven training strategies.

 Acclaimed as “the most comprehensive fat loss solution in Winnipeg,” BOOM BodyShaping Studio is just that, having all the bases covered and giving their driven, dedicated clients all the tools and coaching they need to lose 20-120+ pounds and more.

 On a mission of helping 100,000 people change their bodies and transform their lives, Cameron started ReengineerYou.com, a website providing free articles, workout videos, and recipes to help you transform your body, and has put his entire massive weight loss system together into an easy to follow video-based coaching program called “Extreme Fat Loss Blueprint” that is now available for anyone, anywhere, extending his reach to helping people not just in Winnipeg, but all around the world.